Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Civil War Essay Contest

-Certain New York City high school students may apply for this contest co-sponsored by the Civil War Round Table of New York and the Gilder Lehrman Institute of American History.
+Sstudents in grades 6-12 may apply for this annual contest sponsored by the Gilder Lehrman Institute of American History.

 Civil War Institute Scholarships